ade555/BlogBridger/docs/api_docs.md

 }
 ```
 - `404 Not Found`: This means the post you're trying to update doesn't exist.
 Check the `{post_id}` path parameter.
 - `5xx Internal server error`: Unexpected server error.
-This shouldn't happen, so please raise an issue or make a PR if you are able to fix it.
+This shouldn't happen, so please raise an issue or make a PR if you can fix it.

 **Response Definition**
 The post response is defined in the [general response schema](#general-response-schema).
-However this endpoint sees the addition of a new response field, `post_comments`.
+However, this endpoint sees the addition of a new response field, `post_comments`.
 The schema for this is explained below:

 | Response field | Data Type | Description |
 |----------------|---------|---------------|